decolonization through design

-It’s often said that the stories of history are written by the victors.
+It is often said that the stories of history are written by its victors.
 But if this is true, what happens to the stories of the downtrodden?
-And how can they ever hope to aspire for something better, if they are never told the stories of their own glorious past?
+And how can they ever hope to aspire for something greater if they are never told the stories of their own glorious past?

 Ostensibly, I stand before you as a mere maker of clothing.
 But within the folds of ancient fabrics and modern textiles, I have found a higher calling.
 Through my work as a designer, I’ve discovered the importance of providing representation for the marginalized members of our society.